leha-ux/Dashboard_GenerativeAI/README.md

 # SCM Generative AI

-Welcome to the SCM Generative AI repository!
+Welcome to the  Generative AI repository for dynamically creating dashboards by leveraging GPT-4!

 This project employs the power of artificial intelligence to drive and streamline data analysis processes in various contexts.
 Our project is built on Dash, a powerful framework for building analytical web applications in pure Python, and uses various callback functions to establish interactivity in the application.